 We have broad experience with visa applications to the UK from abroad.
 Our experienced lawyers can do all the work for you once we have the information and evidence we need.
 We will submit the application and evidence.
 You simply attend an appointment at the nearest visa application centre in your country and wait for the decision which should arrive within 3 weeks.

 "In times of distressed and threatening deadlines, it's easy to manipulate you into a costly service options and charge outrageous fees, while taking advantage of one's emotional state.
 Well, Immigration Legal Services does none of that!"Ars Pog

 Frequently Asked Questions

-I have been asked to come to the UK as a Sales Representative for a company in Brazil.
+I have been asked to come to the UK as the Representative for a company in Brazil.
 I work for myself and I have other jobs I want to do in the UK.
-Can I do this with a Sole Representative Visa?
+Can I do this with a Representative of an Overseas Business Visa?

 No. You must be employed by the company in Brazil and work full time for them.
 You must not take other work in the UK.

-I am here as a Tier 4 Student.
+I am here as a Student.
 I have been offered a job by an Indian company to set up a branch company in the UK.
 Can I just switch visas?

-No. You cannot switch into the Sole Representative of an Overseas Business Visa category from another type of visa within the UK.
-You would have to leave the UK and re-enter.
-However, you must still show that you are sufficiently senior or have sufficient experience to meet the criteria for the Sole Representative visa.
+If you are not a short-term Student, yes you can switch into the Representative of an Overseas Business Visa category.
+However, you must still show that you are sufficiently senior or have sufficient experience to meet the criteria for the Representative visa.